codefresh-io/docs.codefresh.io/_docs/administration/git-tokens.md

 **How to**

-1. In the CSDP UI, when you see a notification, select **[Update Token]**.
+1. In the Codefresh UI, when you see a notification, select **[Update Token]**.
   In the **Runtimes** page, runtimes with invalid tokens are prefixed by the key icon.
 Mouse over shows invalid token.
 1. Select the runtime, and then on the top-right of the page, select and then **+Add Token**.
 1. Paste the generated personal access token.
 1. If there are no validation errors, select **Add**.

 ### Git personal tokens
 The Git personal token is a user-specific personal access token per provisioned runtime.
-Unique to each user, it is required to authenticate Git-based actions per runtime in CSDP.
+Unique to each user, it is required to authenticate Git-based actions per runtime in Codefresh.
 If not provided during runtime installation, every user can add a personal access token after installation through User Settings, using either OAuth to authorize access or generate one from GitHub.

 If users have access to multiple runtimes, they can use the same personal access token for all the runtimes.